Aidenseo3180/blog-web-application/README.md

 Add Migration "{comment}" -context "{DBContext}"
 ```

-To update the local database
+To update the local database using the migration
 ```
 Update-Database -context "{DBContext}"
 ```